900 Ridge Street

 Dr. Aaron Schwaab now offers a minimally invasive LINX treatment for gastroesophageal reflux disease (GERD).
 Please click here to see Dr. Schwaab’s video explaining the LINX procedure.
+For additional information from the manufacturer of the LINX device, please click here.

 Antacids and other medication may reduce GERD symptoms, however studies suggest long-term use of GERD medication might be risky.
 Beyond the risks of long-term proton-pump inhibitor (PPI) use, about 40 percent of GERD sufferers continue to have symptoms while taking medication for GERD, according to a study by the American Gastroenterological Association Institute.